using CalculusWithJulia

 - The value of the limit is the same as \(f(c)\).

-This speaks to continuity at a point, we can extend this to continuity over an interval \((a,b)\) by saying:
+The definition speaks to continuity at a point, we can extend it to continuity over an interval \((a,b)\) by saying:

 Finally, as with limits, it can be convenient to speak of right continuity and left continuity at a point, where the limit in the definition is replaced by a right or left limit, as appropriate.